JakeRoyRandall/developer-hub/src/pages/mpl-404/faq.md

 ## How is MPL-404 different from ERC-404?

 While the roots of MPL-404, SPL-404, are inspired by the Ethereum hybrid standard ERC-404, the standards are quite different.
 ERC-404 assets act like both a fungible and non-fungible asset at the same time, while MPL-404 assets can fluidly move between the two states, taking advantage of the best features of both.
 Additionally, MPL-404 allows for advanced swap gamification, serving as a new source of revenue for projects.

+## Can I Create an MPL-404 Backed by a Memecoin?

+Yes.
+MPL-404 allows you to create hybrids backed by any fungible token on Solana.